What exactly is a Trapped Nerve?

 - In the lumbar spine, there may be midline lower back pain with pain radiating to the flank, buttock and down the leg to the toes.

-As the trapping becomes more pronounced so the nerve function gradually fails with numbness and muscle weakness developing in the area of the pain.
-On occasions the compression becomes so pronounced that the muscle function deteriorates markedly but because the nerve is so tethered the nerve does not move and pain diminishes.
-Consequently the patient thinks they are improving when in fact the condition is worsening.
+As the trapping or irritation becomes more pronounced so the nerve function gradually fails with numbness and muscle weakness or hypersensitivity developing in the area of the pain.
+On occasions the compression becomes so pronounced that the muscle function deteriorates markedly manifesting as weakness but because the nerve is so compressed and immobilised, that the pain diminishes.
+Consequently, the patient thinks they are improving when in fact the condition is worsening.

 How is a Trapped Nerve diagnosed?

-One of the complications in diagnosing a Trapped Nerve is that whilst the apparent pain or problem may manifest itself in one part of the body, the actual cause of the problem can lie in a different part of the spinal region.
-For this reason, medical professionals pay close attention to the symptoms as a first step in evaluating what the problem may be, before moving on to more focused diagnostic procedures such as MRI scans but these can be misleading – hence the need for aware state diagnosis.
+One of the complications in diagnosing a Trapped Nerve is that whilst the apparent pain or problem may manifest itself in one part of the body, the actual cause of the problem can lie in a different part of the spinal column.
+For this reason, medical professionals pay close attention to the pattern and the way in which the symptoms are developing as a first step in evaluating the problem.
+Then they move on to more focused diagnostic investigations such as MRI, CAT, Dexa scans and EMGs.
+However, these inert studies can be misleading – hence the need for aware state diagnosis.

 Is the pain in your lower back?

 Various combinations of pain in the lower back, buttock, groin or leg can arise either from irritation within the disc itself, or when the disc causes irritation and tethering / trapping of the adjacent nerves.
-The pain, which when it spreads below the knee, (termed Sciatica), occurs when the nerve becomes increasingly trapped in the lumbar spine.
-This may cause numbness or pins and needles in the leg and be associated with weakness such as “foot drop” (difficulty lifting the toes and foot up) or weakness when pushing off with the foot.
+The leg pain, when it spreads below the knee is termed Sciatica, occurs when the nerve becomes increasingly trapped or irritated in the lumbar spine.
+As the compression increases this may cause numbness or pins and needles in the leg and be associated with weakness such as “foot drop” (difficulty lifting the toes and foot up) or weakness when pushing off with the foot.

 Is the pain in your neck?

-Neck pain, headaches and pain in the face, shoulders, arms and hands may be created when the nerve is trapped in the neck.
-This may cause numbness or ‘pins & needles’ in the face, shoulder, arm or hand and may also be associated with weakness of shoulder, elbow, wrist or hand movements.
+Neck pain, headaches and pain in the face, shoulders, arms and hands may be created when the nerve is trapped or irritated in the neck.
+As compression increases, it may cause numbness or ‘pins & needles’ in the face, shoulder, arm or hand and may also be associated with weakness of shoulder, elbow, wrist or hand movements.
 Any one of these symptoms, or a combination of them, can indicate a Trapped Nerve.

 Is the pain in the middle of your back, chest or abdomen?